-Foster a healthy University community to support optimal health and well-being.
+The Office of Health Promotion's (OHP) mission is to foster a healthy University community and support optimal student health and well-being.

 - Collaborate with students, faculty, staff, and external partners

 - Address the three prevention populations (universal, targeted, and indicated)

 Health promotion and education services are also pre-paid as part of tuition and fees.
 Services include educational materials, health consulting visits, special events, outreach presentations, and patient education, along with information and referral services.
 All of these health promotion services are provided by either professional staff or specially trained students called Peer Health Educators.